 You are here

-Cure deadly disease.
+Test treatments for an infectious disease.
 Explore the solar system.
-Reduce pollution in the Great Lakes.
+Help reduce pollution in the Great Lakes.

 All of these things are possible through student research at the University of Michigan.

 U-M promotes collaboration and interdisciplinary research initiatives that engage students in work that augments their education, transforms their lives and impacts our world.

 - Utilize classroom instruction in a real-world setting

 - Gain an upper hand when applying for jobs and graduate school

 - Establish strong relationships with students, faculty and staff

 - Earn academic credit, scholarships and compensation

 Learn more about the various student research opportunities below:

 "Students get to learn from faculty who are defining the leading edge of human knowledge and curiosity; and the imagination and energy of our students contribute to the research enterprise," said President Mark Schlissel.